PyMySQL/PyMySQL/README.rst

 This package contains a pure-Python MySQL client library.
 The goal of PyMySQL is to be a drop-in replacement for MySQLdb and work on CPython, PyPy and IronPython.

+NOTE: PyMySQL doesn't support low level APIs `_mysql` provides like `data_seek`, `store_result`, and `use_result`.
+You should use high level APIs defined in PEP 294.
+But some APIs like `autocommit` and `ping` are supported because PEP 294 doesn't cover their usecase.

 Requirements
 -------------